 As most of you know, pretty much every band—at one time or another—has played Lynyrd Skynyrd's "Free Bird."
 It's very difficult to escape it.
 It's actually been requested at bar gigs so often that, today, it often is requested as a joke—because people love to hear themselves scream, "play 'Free Bird'!"

-Anyway, even heavy metal titans Slayer have played the classic 1974 tune, as evidenced by the video below, which was shot—vertically—March 26 during Slayer's soundcheck at The Joint at the Hard Rock Casino in Las Vegas.
+Anyway, even heavy metal titans Slayer have played the classic 1973 tune, as evidenced by the video below, which was shot—vertically—a couple years back during Slayer's soundcheck at The Joint at the Hard Rock Casino in Las Vegas.